 Fallout 4 is a big game.
 Not only is the world massive, packed to the brim with all manner of interesting quests, characters, and locations to discover, but it also sports a number of other gameplay systems that take your adventure beyond the usual exploration that Bethesda’s RPGs are known for.
 Most notable among these is the settlement feature.
 Not content to simply provide players with a method for crafting their own gear and weaponry (which is a new addition in its own right), Fallout 4 features a robust set of tools that empowers players to create their own post-apocalyptic settlement.
 Whether that manifests as a sustainable farm of crops and mutated livestock, or a fortified fortress in the ruins of Boston is entirely up to you.

-These creation tools are highly flexible, and have produced some impressively creative structures from the Fallout 4 fanbase.
-Throw in some a few mods mods and exploits of the game’s admitted buggy framework, and the possibilities become seemingly unlimited.
-We’ve searched the Internet for some of the biggest, most intricate, and most creative settlements and structures out there to help inspire your inner post-apocalyptic Frank Lloyd Wright.
+These creation tools are highly flexible, too, and have produced some impressively creative structures from the Fallout 4 fanbase.
+Throw in a few mods and exploits of the game’s buggy framework, and the possibilities become seemingly unlimited.
+We’ve searched the internet for some of the biggest, most intricate, and most creative settlements and structures out there to help inspire your inner Frank Lloyd Wright.